python-event-sourcery/python-event-sourcery/docs/adr/0007-dependencies-and-distribution.md

 We already have it implemented for Django - when someone installs our library using "pip install python-event-sourcery[django]", we'll also install Django framework.

-**NOTE** This particular example is not great, because real-world Django projects already have Django installed FIRST and they'll be adding our library.
-In the end, Django should be part of extras but only for development installation.
+**NOTE** Real-world Django projects would already have Django installed FIRST and they'll be adding our library LATER.
+However, it still makes sense to have Django as an optional dependency and extra to cross-validate the supported version.
+If someone has Django installed and its version frozen, but it's not compatible with our library, they'll see an error.

 Extras propositions for the current project structure:
 - `sqlalchemy` - SQLAlchemy adapter